Aineh Deh

-Aineh Deh (آيينه ده, also Romanized as Ā’īneh Deh and Āyneh Deh; also known as ‘Ainadeh and Aynadei) is a village in Jirandeh Rural District, Amarlu District, Rudbar County, Gilan Province, Iran.
-At the 2016 census, its population was 155, in 65 families.
+Aineh Deh (آيينه ده) (Note: Also romanized as Ā’īneh Deh and Āyneh Deh; also known as ‘Ainadeh and Aynadei) is a village in Jirandeh Rural District of Amarlu District in Rudbar County, Gilan province, Iran.

-The village's location was changed after destruction and during 1990 Manjil–Rudbar earthquake, it is located northeast of Jirandeh city.
-People of the village do farming and mining.
-Fruit gardens can also be found in the village.
+The village's location was changed after destruction and during the 1990 Manjil–Rudbar earthquake.
+It is located northeast of Jirandeh city.
+The main livelihoods of inhabitants of the village are farming and mining, and fruit gardens can also be found.